Muhammad Bashar Kiwan: Kuwait

 In November 2017, Kiwan was sentenced to five years in prison in Kuwait for forgery, following a case initiated by his business partner, Sheikh Sabah Jaber Mubarak Al-Sabah.
 Shortly thereafter, Kiwan illegally fled Kuwait, and in January 2018, three individuals were arrested for aiding his escape.
-In June 2020, Kiwan publicly reemerged as a self-proclaimed whistleblower, alleging he had been tortured and forced to launder money for Kuwait’s former prime minister, prompting him to flee Kuwait to evade prosecution.
+Kiwan made his way to France, where he has since lived openly, speaking to international media about his cases.
+He was detained in Madrid in March 2019 under an international warrant issued by Kuwait; in February 2020, Spain's Audiencia Nacional refused his extradition, citing a risk of torture and noting "the possible existence of persecution by the highest organs of the State".
+In June 2020, The Wall Street Journal reported, largely on the basis of Kiwan's account and documents he provided, that Jho Low, the financier accused of masterminding the 1MDB scandal, had moved funds through Kuwait with the involvement of Kiwan's business partner; Kiwan said he had refused to transfer funds, had been detained and beaten by Kuwaiti secret services, and had become a target of retribution after the falling-out.
+A spokesperson for the partner denied the allegations.
 By December 2020, Kiwan initiated arbitration proceedings against the State of Kuwait, claiming damages arising from the government’s alleged seizure of his investments following criminal investigations related to fraud charges and his imprisonment.

-In March 2023, Kiwan was convicted of money laundering alongside his former partner related to the same activities he claimed to expose in 2020, and he was sentenced to 10 years in prison.
-In April 2023, the UN Human Rights Council’s Working Group on Arbitrary Detention rendered an opinion stating that Kiwan had been arbitrarily detained and subjected to inhumane treatment in Kuwait during his prosecution and subsequent conviction for forgery in 2017.
+In March 2023, a Kuwaiti criminal court convicted five men—among them Jho Low, Sheikh Sabah Jaber Mubarak Al-Sabah and Kiwan—of laundering funds linked to the 1MDB scandal.
+The sheikh and his business partner received 10 years' hard labour and a Kuwaiti lawyer seven years, while Low and Kiwan, both abroad, received their 10-year sentences in absentia.
+In April 2023, the UN Human Rights Council’s Working Group on Arbitrary Detention found that Kiwan’s deprivation of liberty in Kuwait had been arbitrary under its categories I and III, citing incommunicado detention, torture and violations of his fair-trial rights; it requested that Kuwait "take the steps necessary to remedy the situation of Mr. Kiwan without delay" and accord him "an enforceable right to compensation and other reparations, in accordance with international law".

-In March 2025, the International Centre for Settlement of Investment Disputes (ICSID) ruled on Bashar Kiwan’s arbitration case against Kuwait.
-The tribunal found that Kuwait had breached the France-Kuwait Bilateral Investment Treaty (BIT) by failing to provide fair and equitable treatment.
-This violation stemmed from a denial of justice and due process issues tied to Kiwan’s “human trafficking” conviction, which was related to his illegal departure from Kuwait to avoid imprisonment.
-Despite this finding, the tribunal determined that Kiwan did not suffer any financial losses to his investments due to the breach, denied his claim for moral damages (such as reputational harm), and rejected all other claims he made.
-As a result, Kuwait successfully defended itself against Kiwan’s arbitration demands, as he received no compensation.
+In March 2025, the International Centre for Settlement of Investment Disputes (ICSID) tribunal issued its final award in Kiwan’s arbitration against Kuwait.
+The tribunal found that Kuwait had breached the fair-and-equitable-treatment standard of the France-Kuwait Bilateral Investment Treaty (BIT) through a denial of justice and serious due-process violations in the proceedings tied to Kiwan’s “human trafficking” conviction, which was related to his illegal departure from Kuwait.
+The tribunal nevertheless determined that the breach had caused Kiwan no compensable financial loss, denied his claim for moral damages (such as reputational harm), and rejected all other claims, so he received no compensation; it also declined to award Kuwait its claimed legal costs.